On the synchronization of coupled random walks and applications to social systems: Results

-670 - In populations where the baseline probability is heterogeneous, we show that it also converges to consensus if similar conditions as the conditions imposed on the homogeneous system are met.
-On the other hand, in specific regions of these systems the opinion dynamics are determined by the cluster dynamics.
-Bulk-stable clusters can form by chance and spread to the entire population or stabilize in a given size depending on the neighboring baseline probability distribution, the coupling strength and the average baseline probability.
-In another region of this system, the steady-state consists of a stable coexistence of bulk-stable clusters, temporary clusters, and agents that manifest opinions at random without belonging to a temporary cluster for a considerable amount of time.
-This coexistence is compatible with the emergence of closed-minded groups manifesting opposite opinions.
-Is also compatible with the emergence of people or groups that do not feel confident in either opinion and people that listen to both sides and sway to the local majority with a given probability.
-The coexistence of all these types of behaviors is characteristic of real surveys data \cite{ternullo2022m}.
+In populations with heterogeneous intrinsic probability, the system also reaches the consensus for parameters similar to those in homogeneous systems.
+In heterogeneous systems, there are regions where the steady-state consists of a stable coexistence of bulk-stable clusters, temporary clusters, and agents that manifest opinions at random without belonging to a temporary cluster for a considerable time.
+This state is compatible with the existence of very closed-minded groups, manifesting opposite opinions, coexisting with people that do not feel confident in either opinion and people that listen to both sides, voting with the local majority.
+Surveys observed the coexistence of these behaviors in political contexts \cite{ternullo2022m}.